-In this article I have discussed about MEMS relay for high power application.
+In this article, I have discussed MEMS relay for high power applications.
 The performance of permanent magnet synchronous motors is defined by their operating range, which is represented by a torque-speed curve.
 Also, since most of these components are not four-quadrant, they must be doubled to ensure current flows in both directions.
 In our case, electrostatics is chosen for its low energy consumption and fast response time, ease of integration and also taking into account the magnetic and thermal environment in which the relay will be placed.
 In terms of energy density, electrostatic relays outperform magnetic relays if the air gap is less than 2 m.

 Interest in electrostatically actuated MEMS relays for high performance applications has increased in recent years.
 The main problem with the design of an ohmic relay is that its inherent resistance creates Joule losses (power dissipation losses) when currents flow through it.
 It is possible to add an insulating heatsink or to play with the geometry of the structure to have a heatsink integrated into the relay.
 The proposed relay is based on a two-stage spring system or Cable structure that allows the relay to increase the contact force while remaining within a 5 mm3 volume restriction for integration

 The literature shows two main trends in MEMS relay manufacturing: sacrificial layer or wafer bonding.
 Thermo-compression combines the advantages of mechanical and electrical connections between the two wafers in a single structure and is therefore among the many options of joining techniques (direct silicon bonding, anodic bonding, eutectic bonding, glass frit junction, glued).
 The base substrate is a Boro-float wafer, on which the lower electrodes, electrical conductive tracks, and bonding tracks are produced.
 Once the two wafers have been thermocompressed, the back of the SOI is finally structured and dry etched to reveal the structures.